ITU-BDSA23-GROUP17/Chirp/docs/report.md

 The diagram below shows the organization of the code of the Chirp application, showcasing the relationships and dependencies of different components of the program, highlighting how the code of the program is organised into different layers of the onion architecture design.

-At the centre of the onion architecture are the domain entities in Chirp.Core, as seen in the domain model shown above.

-Surrounding the Core is first the Chirp.Infrastructure layer.
-This layer contains the implementations of the repository interfaces, and is responsible for actually handing mechanisms of data storage, access and manipulation connected to the core entities.

-The Web layer surrounds these layers.
-It is responsible for the presentation of the application, handling the user interface and user interactions.
-The layer interacts with the core and infrastructure layers, using the domain entities and data access mechanisms to allow the user the interact with the business logic and data of the application.

-The diagram shows how the Chirp application has been designed with an inward flow of dependencies in accordance with Onion architecture, so that the inner layers remain independent of external dependencies.
+The diagram shows the inward flow of dependencies in accordance with Onion architecture, so that the inner layers remain independent of external dependencies.

 Some relationships have been omitted to improve the readability of the diagram.